Mihir-90/BrickBreakerGame/README.md

-Go to src/main --> java
+Go to src/main --> java --> com/example/game

-Run the BrickBreaker.java
+Run the BrickBreaker.java to get output